earlejam/effective-java-notes/README.md

 - The Optional<T> class represents an immutable container that can hold either a single non-null T reference or nothing at all
   - If the Optional<T> contains nothing, we call it _empty_
-  - If the Optional<T> contains a value of type T, we call call it _present_
+  - If the Optional<T> contains a value of type T, we call it _present_
 - A method that conceptually returns a T but may be unable to do so under certain circumstances can instead be declared to return an Optional<T>
 - Never return a null value from an Optional-returning method: it defeats the entire purpose of the facility
 - Optionals are similar in spirit to checked exceptions, in that they force the user of an API to confront the fact that there may be no value returned